What is Impregnated or pressure-treated wood?

 In addition, dipping wood results in a slightly less even color.
 Boiler pressure impregnated wood is more green.

-In all cases, the color of the wood will eventually gray due to various weather conditions unless you treat the wood with stain or paint.
+In all cases, the color of the wood will eventually gray due to weather conditions unless you treat the wood with stain or paint.
 The graying of the wood does not mean that the protection of the treatment decreases.